Yvonne Garrick: In North America

 Garrick's New York debut came in 1915, in the farce Mon Ami Teddy.
 She reprised her role in Le Monde où l'on s'ennuie and was also in Arsène Lupin and La Sacrifiee, all at New York's Theatre Francais in the spring of 1916.
 In 1919, she starred in Frou Frou in Montréal, and in Le Gendre de M. Poirier at the Theatre du Vieux Columbier; and she was in a company at the Lenox Little Theater.
 In 1920, Garrick toured the United States in three short plays, opposite Belgian actor Carlo Liten; she also appeared in Musk on Broadway that year.
 In 1921 she gave a recitation at a reception for French ambassador Jean Jules Jusserand given by the Cercle Rochambeau in New York.

 World War I benefit performances

 In January 1916, Garrick was part of a group of actresses and writers to read letters from Edith Wharton's The Book of the Homeless, at a fundraising event for war relief causes, at art gallery in New York.
-She was on the programs of wartime benefit shows in 1918, including a concert for Secours Franco-Americain at the Ritz-Carlton and a Lake Placid, NY fundraiser for the American Friends of Musicians in France.
+She was on the programs of wartime benefit shows in 1918, including a concert for Secours Franco-Americain at the Ritz-Carlton and a Lake Placid, NY fundraiser for the American Friends of Musicians in France, as well as singing in Le Petit Abbé, a one-act opera by Charles Grisart at the Metropolitan Opera, which also featured Enrico Caruso and Frances Alda.